Image of lab member

 My research program focuses on using protein engineering and synthetic biology approaches to study and control bioenergetic processes in bacteria.
 I am fascinated by bacterial metabolism and the proteins that have evolved to transport electrons and conserve energy and redox metabolism influences the structure of microbial communities and drive Earth’s geochemical cycles.

-Prior to joining Princeton, I was an NSF Postodoctoral Fellow jointly in the lab of Moh El-Naggar at the University of Southern California in Los Angeles, CA, USA and the Center for Electromicrobiology at Aarhus University in Aarhus, DK.
+Prior to joining Princeton, I was an NSF Postdoctoral Fellow jointly in the lab of Moh El-Naggar at the University of Southern California in Los Angeles, CA, USA and the Center for Electromicrobiology at Aarhus University in Aarhus, DK.
 I obtained my Ph.D. in Systems, Synthetic, and Physical Biology at Rice University in Houston, TX, USA.
 There I worked in Jonathan Silberg’s lab building ligand-gated protein switches to control electron transfer to control sulfur assimilation in Escherichia coli.
 I did part of my Ph.D. at Lawrence Berkeley National Lab in Berkeley, CA, USA where I collaborated with Caroline Ajo-Franklin at the Molecular Foundry.

 More broadly, I’ve sought to promote eduction in engineering biology and microbial electrochemsistry through hands-on outreach and open access curricula development.